umami-hep/puma/docs/source/examples/high_level_aux_api.md

 ## Vertexing performance

-Vertexing performance plots can be produced for a specified jet flavour (all jets by default) as shown in
+Vertexing performance plots can be produced for a specified jet flavour as shown in
 ```py
 §§§examples/high_level_aux_plots.py:39:42§§§
 ```
-This function handles all considerations for vertexing performance, including removing PV, pileup and fake tracks from truth vertices and from reco vertices if a tagger has available track origin classification information.
+Here ```vtx_flavours``` defines a list of flavours for which secondary vertices are expected (e.g. b-jets) and ```no_vertex_flavours``` defines a list where secondary vertices are not expected (e.g. l-jets).
+Different plots are produced in each case (see below).
+In general, this plotting function handles all considerations for vertexing performance.
+This includes processing truth vertex indices by removing PV, pileup and fake tracks and reco vertices by removing the vertex most consistent with the reconstructed PV (if a tagger has the capability to identify tracks from a PV via track origin classification).
 See [here](https://ftag.docs.cern.ch/algorithms/labelling/track_labels/) for more information about truth track origin and vertex definitions.
-It also performs a 1:1 greedy matching procedure between truth and reconstructed vertices, with which it calculates all relevant performance metrics for plots.
-There is also a flag to turn on inclusive vertexing, which merges all tracks from HF into a single truth vertex per jet.
-For reconstructed vertices, this merges all tracks from HF if track origin classification information is available and all tracks marked as being contained in a secondary vertex if not.
-In total, 5 plots are produced (plotted against a specified performance variable):
+If inclusive vertexing is enabled, all tracks from HF are merged into a single truth vertex.
+For reconstructed vertices in a tagger with track origin classification, all vertices with at least one HF track are merged and all others are removed.
+If track origin classification is not available, but inclusive vertexing is enabled, then all vertices are merged.
+After this cleaning procedure, a 1:1 greedy matching procedure between truth and reconstructed vertices is performed, with which all the relevant performance metrics for plots are calculated.
+In total, 4 plots are produced for each jet flavour with expected SVs and 1 is produced for each flavour with no expected SVs (all plotted against specific performance variable):

-* Vertexing efficiency: defined as number of vertices matched divided by number of true vertices
+* Vertexing efficiency: defined as number of vertices matched divided by number of true vertices (expected SVs)
-* Vertexing purity: defined as number of vertices matched divided by number of reconstructed vertices
+* Vertexing purity: defined as number of vertices matched divided by number of reconstructed vertices (expected SVs)
-* Number of reconstructed vertices: self-explanatory, useful to examine e.g. vertexing performance in l-jets
+* Track-vertex association efficiency: defined as number of tracks in matched vertex common between truth and reco vertices divided by number of tracks in true vertex (expected SVs)
-* Track-vertex association efficiency: defined as number of tracks in matched vertex common between truth and reco vertices divided by number of tracks in true vertex
+* Track-vertex association purity: defined as number of tracks in matched vertex common between truth and reco vertices divided by number of tracks in reco vertex (expected SVs)
-* Track-vertex association purity: defined as number of tracks in matched vertex common between truth and reco vertices divided by number of tracks in reco vertex
+* Vertexing fake rate: fraction of jets where at least one SV is found (no expected SVs)

 Note that by default the vertex matching algorithm enforces purity criteria requiring track association efficiency > 0.65 and purity > 0.5